 I haven't seen any distance limits in most the aircraft I've flown, though the B-707 did have a warning about going any further than five miles.

-[Airbus, ¶3.2.1.]
 As shown in [the figure], energy is theoretically not the primary parameter for carbon wear, whereas it is the most important one for steel brakes.
-Nevertheless, applying more energy on the brake will have a direct effect on wear due to the induced in crease in brake temperature.
+Nevertheless, applying more energy on the brake will have a direct effect on wear due to the induced increase in brake temperature.

 The consensus from most aircraft manufacturers is you should allow taxi speed to build to about 30 knots, then brake down to 10 knots, and then repeat.
 This is preferable to riding the brakes.
 More on this at: Carbon-Carbon Brakes.

 Think about applying pressures to the tiller, not moving the tiller.
+For a tight turn, a continuous movement works best.
+You can hold what you have to see how it is going, but increasing and decreasing tiller deflection is what creates the side-to-side jerkiness.
 A lesson in story form: Smoothness